Civilian (Boy Kill Boy album): Background and production

 Vocalist and guitarist Chris Peck spent three years playing in a post-Britpop band with his schoolfriend drummer Shaz Mahmood.
 After a few months of downtime, the pair formed Boy Kill Boy in 2004.
 The band, now with the addition of keyboardist Pete Carr, added bassist Kevin Chase to the line-up after meeting him at a house party.
 A month afterwards, the band were due to support another band in London; however, the show was cancelled, and was followed-up by another support slot, this time for Hard-Fi, the week after.
 "Suzie", backed with "Last of the Great", was released as a single on 16 May 2005, through Fierce Panda Records.
 Shortly after this, the band signed to Mercury Records, and toured throughout the rest of the year.
 "Civil Sin" was released as a single on 19 September 2005.
-Civilian was recorded Sawmills Studios with producer John Cornfield, who later mixed the recordings at Landsdowne Recording Studios.
+Civilian was recorded at Sawmills Studios in Golant, Cornwall with producer John Cornfield, who later mixed the recordings at Landsdowne Recording Studios.